burkeholland/prompt-crafting-github-copilot/README.md

 i am building an application to display electric vehicle data.
 I want to use express and typescript.
 Give me some options for how to structure this app.
 Ask me clarifying questions that will help you suggest the right folder structure.
 ```

-> This prompt strategy is particulary useful because not only does it show how the model is thinking about this problem, it jogs my brain for things that I maybe had not thought of.
+> A Q&A prompt is particulary useful because not only does it show how the model is thinking about this problem, it jogs our brain for things that maybe we had not thought of.
->
-> I'm can answer a lot of these with a simple yes or no.

 The model should ask you questions.
 You can answer them with simple "Yes" or "No" with additional information if required.
 Separate your answers with a comma

-> And it gives me this nice folder structure with some information about the structure.
+> It suggests this nice folder structure.
 This is a bit verbose.
 You'll find that Copilot does this a lot - it's sort of thinking out loud here, but it's often too much to read - a small documentation article.
 So we're going to use the magic prompt word, which you'll see me use a lot today, and that is, "simple".
 Including this word in your prompts helps keep Copilot from trying to do too much, and makes it easier to quickly understand the response.

 In the Chat Sidebar type the word "simplify".
 The model should return a much shorter, more simple response.

-> OK, I feel pretty good about this folder structure - let's get started writing some code.
+> Let's take this suggestion and start building our dashboard.
 I'm going to start with an empty `app.ts` file and create the basic express server.
-For this, I'm going to use something called "Inline Chat".
+For this, we're going to use a different type of GitHub Copilot interaction - "Inline Chat".

 Create a new file in the root of the project called `app.ts`.